lynx-r/shashki-scala/core/README.md

-Replica of shashki.online but on Scala.
+The replica of https://shashki.online but on [Scala](https://www.scala-lang.org/).